 This man was very healthy and had never been sick a day in his life.
 As the year went along, the man began to worry about the impending date more and more.
 And as the date got closer, he became sicker and sicker.
 When that date arrived, he did die.
 His belief in what the fortune teller said caused him more and more mental and emotional stress…and that is ultimately what led him to get sick and ultimately die.
 This idea is called the “nocebo effect”.

-The opposite of the nocebo effect is the more well known placebo effect.
-It is not uncommon for people who have been give a sugar pill and told that it’s a powerful new drug that will heal them, to actually experience healing.
+The opposite of the nocebo effect is the more well-known placebo effect.
+In drug trials, people are often given a sugar pill and told that it’s a powerful new drug that will heal them.
+And many actually do experience healing.
 It’s the power of the mind that is creating that healing through the belief that healing will occur.

 So thoughts and beliefs are far more powerful than most people recognize!
 And they do hold the power to either help you heal or make you sick!
 The good news is that a belief is nothing more than a series of thoughts.
 And with a little practice, negative thoughts and beliefs can be changed!
 These things aren’t serving you or your health.